Contact Us for a Free Consultation (213) 542-0979

 What information is critical to share with my Los Angeles criminal defense attorney?
 Could my medical history be helpful or used against me?

 If you think something is relevant to your case, like your medical history, you should share it with your attorney.
-Let your attorney make the decision of whether something is relevant.
+Let your attorney decide whether something is relevant.

-In other words, don't tell me a story.
-If at the end of the story I look at you and ask, “Why are you here?”
+In other words, keep a story private.
+At the end of the story, I look at you and ask, “Why are you here?”
 You didn't do anything wrong, and that's usually the story that I'm getting versus telling me what the police think happened.

 If you have a different perspective related to the account, give that information to your attorney.
 That way your attorney has all the pieces of the puzzle, at least from your perspective.
 Now, from where I sit, I'm not going to get some of the other pieces of the puzzle so that I can get the full picture.